 In February 26, 2016, Rebecca told her Facebook fans that her cat, Chico, curled around Jesus and worshipped Him.
 How an animal is capable of doing this was not explained.
 Rebecca and her husband have a track record of using preposterous tales to peddle their heresies.

 13. Rebecca posted a photo of a beautiful forest in their Facebook group (December, 14, 2013) with a post saying:

-This picture was taken by Daniel this fall on our land.
+“This picture was taken by Daniel this fall on our land.
 We live in a valley with mountains on three sides.
 This picture was taken across the valley as the sun was setting, of the mountain on the opposite side.
 You can see our driveway at the bottom of the picture.
-God has greatly blessed us by allowing us to live in such a beautiful place
+God has greatly blessed us by allowing us to live in such a beautiful place.”

-How can a Christian take a picture from the Internet and lie that it’s a picture of one’s residence?
-Such a person doesn’t seem to have much going for him/her in the truth department.
+How can a Christian take a picture from the Internet and lie that it’s a picture of his/her residence?
+Such a person doesn’t seem to have it going for him/her in the truth department.

 14. When a Christian website owner pointed out this lie to Rebecca on her page, she replied the next day:

 YES!!!!
 I see we have had some of SATAN’S DISCIPLES RELIGIOUS BULLIES on here posting.
 They love to sow discord, gossip, backbiting, slander.
 They are called tale-bearers in the Bible.
 The Bible says God despises them.
 They have a father but it’s not God and they don’t serve Jesus … BE careful you don’t fall into their snare and become a gossip monger, backbiting Satanist.